stytchauth/mcp-examples/consumer-integrated/tasklist-cfworkers-mcpsdk-backend/README.md

 Or, if you want to follow the steps by hand:

-1. Create a KV namespace for the TODO app to use
+1. Create a KV namespace for the Task app to use

 ```
-wrangler kv namespace create TODOS
+wrangler kv namespace create TASKS
 ```

 2. Update the KV namespace ID in `wrangler.jsonc` with the ID you received: